Pachystachys lutea (Golden Shrimp Plant) Care Indoors, Propagation, Problems & Remedies

 Pachystachys lutea Problems & Solutions

-Golden Shrimp Plant (Pachystachys lutea) problems are yellow leaves, brown leaves, wilting leaves, lack of blooms, brown leaf tips, pests and diseases among others.
+Golden Shrimp Plant problems are yellow leaves, brown leaves, wilting leaves, lack of blooms, brown leaf tips, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Yellow leaves